FOURTEENTH INTERNATIONAL WORKSHOP ON MOLECULAR ASPECTS OF MYELOID STEM CELL

 (513) 578-6600

-Speakers must call the hotel and request a reservation within the “MYELOID2024” room block to get the discounted rate.
+Speakers must use the link above or call the hotel and request a reservation within the “MYELOID2024” room block to get the discounted rate.
 Make sure that you talk to a 21c Cincinnati front desk associate.
 Do not let them transfer you to Sofitel registration because Sofitel cannot make reservations in the MYELOID2024 block.

 Attention NIH participants: Government rate may be available for Attendees that hold a valid government ID at the time of their stay.
 Please inquire upon making your reservation.